Record 4 Million Robots on Factory Floors Worldwide

-Frankfurt, September 24th, 2024 _ The new World Robotics report recorded 4,281,585 units operating in factories worldwide - an increase of 10%.
+Frankfurt, September 24th, 24 Sep.
+(News Aktuell) - .- The new World Robotics report recorded 4,281,585 units operating in factories worldwide - an increase of 10%.
 Annual installations exceeded half a million units for the third consecutive year.
 By region, 70% of all newly deployed robots 2023 were installed in Asia, 17% in Europe and 10% in the Americas.

 “The new World Robotics statistics show an all-time high in the number of industrial robots automating production around the world,” says Marina Bill, President of the International Federation of Robotics.
 “The annual installation figure of 541,302 units in 2023 is the second highest in history.
 It is only 2% lower than the record of 552,946 units installed in 2022.”